top of page

 catapulted from concert hall cloakroom to the main stage when star fell ill

-For the past two years our Young Arts Programme has sponsored Milly Forrest, an aspiring opera singer from Bedford Park.
+For the past several years our Young Arts Programme has sponsored Milly Forrest, an aspiring opera singer from Bedford Park.
 If lockdown had not got in the way she would have been singing at some of our events in 2020.
+We had to wait three years, but she finally sang for us at our Gala Dinners in 2023 and 2024.

 Milly Forrest aged 23 at time of Wigmore